mthiel117/webinar_feb9/README.md

 Once these tools are installed, take a look at the examples below and try them out!

-First let's clone the repo...
+First let's clone the repository from GitHub

 ```text
 git clone https://github.com/mthiel117/webinar_feb9.git